BenUCL/Reef-acoustics-and-AI/README.md

 │── vggish-env.yml
 ```

-# Install the conda environment used for this project locally
+# Install the environment used for this project locally
-If you want to install the conda env used for model inference and training locally, then follow these steps.
-Note, the tutorial is offered in Google Colab meaning you do not need to install this locally, it will instead open up in your web browser and run in a cloud environment.
+If you want to install the environment used for model inference and training locally, then follow these steps.
+Note, the tutorial is also offered in Google Colab meaning you do not need to install this locally, it will instead open up in your web browser and run in a cloud environment.

 ```
 # clone this repo and navigate to it